 Think about that for a minute; 40 percent more…

-To say the very least, digital ecosystems must be built with a keen focus on customers.
+To say the very least, digital ecosystems must be built with an absolute focus on customers.

-Staying competitive in disruptive marketplaces requires organizations to innovate rapidly and continually provide value.
+Staying competitive in disruptive marketplaces requires organizations to innovate rapidly and consistently provide value.

 The rate of change doesn’t allow companies to be lackadaisical or take a “wait and see” approach.
-Going from idea to implementation expeditiously helps companies adapt and stay relevant.
+Going from idea to implementation efficiently helps companies adapt and stay relevant.

-Rapid innovation requires being in touch with customers, consumers, vendors, suppliers and all aspects of the market to have an excellent understanding of wants and needs so they can be anticipated and offered proactively rather than by reacting and eventually releasing a dreaded “me too” offering.
+Rapid innovation requires being in touch with customers, vendors, suppliers, and all aspects of the market to have an excellent understanding of wants and needs so they can anticipate and offer what the market wants rather than by reacting and eventually releasing a dreaded “me too” offering.

-When organizations foster an adaptive culture where employees are encouraged and rewarded for sharing information from the market across the enterprise so it can be integrated, those companies are much better positioned for long-term success.
+When organizations foster an adaptive culture where employees are encouraged and rewarded for sharing information from the market, those companies are much better positioned for long-term success.

-Leaders must embrace the mindset that “live and learn” mistakes are going to occur while their organizations are continuously implementing, learning, understanding, adapting and improving – and those mistakes are necessary for the organization as a whole to learn and grow.
+Leaders must embrace the mindset that “live and learn” mistakes are going to occur while their organizations are continuously implementing, learning, understanding, adapting, and improving – and those mistakes are necessary for the organization to learn and grow.

-This unending cycle or discovery and insight enables companies to transform, improve internal business processes, develop competitive advantages, and even disrupt markets.
+This unending cycle of discovery and insight enables companies to transform, improve internal business processes, develop competitive advantages, and even disrupt markets.